v5ma/selfawarenetworks/ref.potassium.md

 map.book.md:
    972    91: Then the idea that there's a photocopier enlargement function associated with an oscillation, which is hand flooding, and the in eye sort of like, you know, in thinking about this book, think about exactly book and think it also about this book sink was that, you know, that the oscillating group of the whole neural oscillator is not going to oscillate at the same time because you have first of all, if you have a bunch of neurons that are going off and sending signals to the extra terminal that's going to cause the set of the of its external to become inhibited.
    973:   93: Instead of it's an external will receive a signal.
 It is is as if it's being instructed to slow down because that's what this what it's going to do.
-Because maybe it's potassium channels open faster or something or this or the the sodium channels are inhibited something and then you have this other situation where you know a Facebook first happened and either attack either sodium channels open up a lot faster or potassium channels.
+Because maybe it's potassium channels open faster or something or this or the the sodium channels are inhibited something and then you have this other situation where you know a faceobok first happened and either attack either sodium channels open up a lot faster or potassium channels.
    974

   1270  b0269y ctpr.txt: